If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Related: Best Places to Keep Your Emergency Fund

 You should look for banks that offer high annual percentage rates (APY).
 The higher the account's APY, the faster your savings will grow.
 What is a good interest rate for a savings account?
-Currently, the best savings accounts offer an APY over 5%.
+Currently, the best savings accounts offer an APY between 3.8%-4.5%.

 Make sure you're getting the best account for you by comparing savings rates and promotions.
 Here are some of our favorite high-yield savings accounts to consider.